-Did you know that on average, Amazon buyers enter into the Amazon search bar 25-30 M new key phrases per month?
+Did you know that on average, Amazon buyers enter into the Amazon search bar 25-30 M new keyword phrases per month?
 Yes, Amazon is a ferociously dynamic marketplace - which gives it a privileged position among product search engines.

-Unlike Google keywords which can be rather informative, interrogative and rather passive, Amazon keywords are active as they express people's clear intent to buy.
+Unlike Google keywords which can be rather informative, interrogative, and rather passive, Amazon keywords are active as they express people's clear intent to buy.